9 minute read

 - Notability is the ability of the subject to attract attention based on its merit over a sustained, significant period.

-- Any person or business can become notable by attracting attention over time.
+- Almost any person or business can become notable by attracting attention over time.

 - A subject should be the primary topic of several reliable information sources to be considered notable enough to have a Wikipedia page.

 Wikipedia can be a headache for anyone trying to use the platform for marketing and promotional purposes.
-Its popularity and pervasive high search engine rankings attract marketers and business owners alike, but few are able to master Wikipedia's many quirks.
+The founders of Wikipedia specifically forbid using it as a marketing platform.
+But its popularity and pervasive high search engine rankings attract marketers and business owners alike, though few are able to master Wikipedia's many pitfalls.
+The biggest pitfall of all is notability.

 At the end of the day, it's still an encyclopedia.
 Wikipedia is not a platform on which just any average business profile can appear.

 To put some distance between those two purposes, Wikipedia instituted a set of notability guidelines a subject to be eligible to have its own article.
-These guidelines give Wikipedia editors a concrete method of determining whether a subject should have a standalone article, be mentioned in a “parent” article, or even be included on the platform at all.
+These guidelines give Wikipedia editors a concrete method of determining whether a subject should have a standalone article, be mentioned in a “parent” article, or even be included on the platform at all (most fall into this latter category).

 In this article: